 One of the key tasks of the Nominating Committee is the selection of the officer candidates who will stand for election by the general membership.
 This is an extremely important charge for the Nominating Committee, as whomever is elected by the membership is responsible for leading the Society through the current issues it faces, as well as charting its strategic path forward.
 Serving as an ASBMR officer is a tremendous honor and privilege, as well as a great responsibility to carry the Society forward.
 The selection process for these candidates has been revised to be more rigorous in order to ensure that the best two or three candidates are put forward to the membership for election.
-Below is a brief outline of how the officer selection process will proceed in 2018:
+Below is a brief outline of how the officer selection process operates:

 - Clinical/translational researcher with solid understanding of basic science issues, or basic/translational researcher with solid understanding of clinical issues